 Ad inventory refers to the number of ad impressions available for sale on a publisher’s website or mobile app.
 In other words, these are the commodities available for the advertisers to buy on the website.

 An ad network is a company that brings together advertising demand and helps them reach their audience through a list of qualified publishers.
 Both publishers and advertisers utilize ad networks to sell and buy advertising inventory.
-Check out our list of the best ad networks for 2018 here.
+Check out our list of the best ad networks here.

 An ad request is an action where your ad server sends a request to fill an ad unit with an advertisement.
 An ad request is made when a user starts loading your webpage/mobile app.
 The ad request action will happen for every ad unit on a specific webpage.
 Ad requests can be counted even if no ads were returned from your advertisers.

 Ad servers help publishers gain better control over their ad inventory by giving them access to various features such as ad management, rotating creatives, direct selling of inventory, advanced reporting, and much more.
 Some of the most popular ad servers include Google Ad Manager, Smart AdServer, OpenX.
-See our list of the top ad servers for 2018 here.
+See our list of the top ad servers here.

 Many forms of ad fraud exist, but at a basic level, it relates to companies serving ads to fake ad inventories by using bots or automatically refreshing pages to increase views.
 The result is that no real person sees an advertiser’s ad and the ads served are fraudulent.
+Detect and block Ad Fraud with this tool now!

 Ad blocking is the process of using software that blocks ads from displaying.
-Ad blocking software is available for most browsers and internet-enabled devices on either desktop or mobile.
+Ad-blocking software is available for most browsers and internet-enabled devices on either desktop or mobile.

 Anchor ads or also known as sticky ads.
 These are ads that stay fixed at a particular position on the screen even while the user scrolls up or down on the page.

 Interstitial ads are full-page ads that tend to serve during transition points within a web page or mobile app.
-The ads are loaded in an iframe that displays over the content of the current app or page.
+The ads are loaded in an iframe that displays the content of the current app or page.

 Native ads are ads that tend to blend in with the content of the page.
-They are often designed similar to web page content to provide a seamless experience to users and behave very similar to content from the publisher’s website.
+They are often designed similarly to web page content to provide a seamless experience to users and behave very similar to content from the publisher’s website.

 Video ads are ads that display within video formats.
 Many different variations and types of video ads exist.
 They can serve before, during, or after the video plays.